sebseager/cryoem-picker-eval/guides/sphire-cryolo.md

 ## Summary

 crYOLO is available as a Python package from PyPI.
+We used Python 3.6 for this installation.

 The crYOLO paper can be found [here](https://doi.org/10.1038/s42003-019-0437-z).
 Refer also to the [wiki](https://sphire.mpg.de/wiki/doku.php?id=pipeline:window:cryolo) (potentially outdated) and the [readthedocs user guide](https://cryolo.readthedocs.io/en/latest/) for more information.
 The following guide is drawn in part from these resources.